 Once you have completed this Letter of Intent and it has been notarised by your embassy, you have a few of choices:

-- Come to Phuket and let a wedding service take care of the rest of the paper work (See Phuket Wedding Planners).
-This is the most expensive option and will require at least three to five working days.
-You can expect to pay around 20,000 Baht for this hassle-free option.
+- Come to Phuket and let a wedding service take care of the rest of the paperwork.
+This is the most expensive option and will require at least 3 to 5 working days.
+You can expect to pay around 20,000 baht for this hassle-free option.

 - Stay in Bangkok for a couple of days and have a translation service do the work for you.
-This process will require two or three working days and you can expect to pay around 15,000 Baht.
+This process will require 2 or 3 working days and you can expect to pay around 15,000 baht.

-- For a cheaper option - and perhaps more interesting - you can go to all the government departments yourselves, which will cost around 5,000 Baht including taxi fares, etc. You'll need around four working days, just to be sure.
+- For a cheaper option – and perhaps more interesting – you can go to all the government departments yourselves, which will cost around 5,000 baht including taxi fares, etc. You'll need around 4 working days, just to be sure.

-The paperwork each person to marry will need:
+The paperwork for each person to marry will include: